 (b) to the buyer in a suit by him for the refund of the price in a case of a breach of the contract on the part of the seller—from the date on which the payment was made.

-In the above case the buyer had defaulted in payment of the price and did not dispute its liability to ay interest but it being a Government institution (COD, Kanpur), its only plea was that in the notice under Section 80 of the Code of Civil Procedure which was served on the respondent, there was no claim of interest and as such the same should not be allowed.
+In the above case, the buyer had defaulted in payment of the price and did not dispute its liability to ay interest but it is a Government institution (COD, Kanpur), its only plea was that in the notice under Section 80 of the Code of Civil Procedure which was served on the respondent, there was no claim of interest and as such the same should not be allowed.

-This defense was negatived.
+This defence was negatived.
 The court upheld the decision of the Patna High Court in B.B.
 Boss v.
 National Coal Trading Co. where also interest on late payment of price was allowed though there was o claim of interest in the demand notice.
 The Rajasthan High Court found in M.K.M.
 Moosa Bhai Amin v.
 Rajasthan Textile Mills that the District Judge had not allowed the claim as to interest on the ground that there was no stipulation in the contract for payment of interest on the unpaid price.

 The High Court allowed reasonable interest at the rate of six